ioccc-src/winner/faq.md

 <div id="ruby">
-### Q: How do I install Ruby for entries that require it?
+### Q 5.11: How do I install Ruby for entries that require it?
 </div>

 Please see the [official Ruby installation